 The problem can reside in your modem or router.
 Try restarting the device by following these steps above.

-When your wifi sudden drops this can be a frustrating problem to have but it's often due to various factors and following the steps above will help with wifi troubleshooting.
+When your Wi-Fi suddenly drops, this can be a frustrating problem to have, but it's often due to various factors.
+Following the steps above will help with Wi-Fi troubleshooting.

 Sometimes these issues can be more complicated or you rather not conduct wifi troubleshooting yourself.
 Not a problem!
 One of our expert Teks will troubleshoot and get your connectivity back up and running with no sweat for you!